 Any Society breaking Union policies, the Club’s Constitution or these Standing Orders shall be subject to disciplinary action.

 Disciplinary matters will be heard by the Union Disciplinary Committee in accordance with the Disciplinary Procedures for Member(s), Committees, Societies and Sports Clubs.

+Any committee member can be removed from their post in line with standing order 3001, should a proposal for a removal from post be passed by the committee for any of the reasons outlined in 3001.

 Dissolution